-practices that they find tried and true.
-Rather than avoiding, overlooking, or even talking negatively about these individuals and their resistance to change, inclusion supporters should recognize their reluctance and address it directly.
-For example, some teachers may appear "commitment-phobic" when in truth they are merely concerned that all students will not get their needs met in an inclusive environment.
+It is important for those interested in supporting inclusive education to recognize that some educators will be, and often rightfully so, resistant to change.
+So many new theories, practices, initiatives, and programs have come and gone in education that many veterans are skeptical of change.
+They are the ones who often question the rationale for new policies and who tend to hold firm to practices that they find tried and true.
+Rather than avoiding, overlooking, or even talking negatively about these individuals and their resistance to change (Friend & Cook, 2007), inclusion supporters should recognize these veteran educators' reluctance and address it directly.
+For example, some teachers may appear commitment-phobic when in truth they are merely concerned that all students will not get their needs met in an inclusive environment.
 They, like the rest of us, truly want what is best for students; they may, however, disagree with how to accomplish that.
-The issue is when we become possessive and territorial, rather than open and collaborative.
+We become possessive and territorial rather than open and collaborative.
 For inclusive practices to be embraced and for relationships and commitments to grow, all stakeholders need to be educated as to the rationale and research behind inclusive education and the various service delivery options that might be used in schools to make inclusion successful.